finger563/unreal-camera-capture-example/README.md

   It auto-possesses player 0 and supports the following inputs:
   - `wasd`: Standard FPS movement for a floating pawn (e.g. motion along the look vector, strafing along the right vector)
+  - `mouse`: Standard captured FPS mouse look (pitch and yaw) for a floating pawn.
   - `spacebar`: Toggle capturing data.
 Capturing is initially enabled when starting to play.
   - `f`: Toggle writing captured data to files (serialization).
 Serialization is